noirello/pyorc/docs/api.rst

 .. method:: Writer.close()

-    Close an ORC file and write put the metadata after the rows have been added.
+    Close an ORC file and write out the metadata after the rows have been added.
     Must be called to get a valid ORC file.

 .. method:: Writer.write(row)